Latest Posts on Craftionary

 This post brought to you by Astrobrights Papers by Neenah Paper.
 All opinions are 100% mine.

-Summer vacations are going to end soon and the kids will be back to school in no time.
+Summer vacations are going to end soon.
+And the kids will be back to school in no time.
 I wonder how time flies so fast!
-I wanted to create an organizer for my little guy, something he would feel proud that he made it himself.
+I wanted to create an organizer for my play school guy.
+Since we work on various activities on the weekend.
+We can surely use a box to have all things in place.
+And something he would feel proud that he made it himself.
 So, we got into an activity with colorful papers that was fun and constructive at the same time.

 So, let’s get started with the ACTIVITY BOX:

 I gave these colorful papers to my little guy to color in anything his heart desires.